 - 1. Select a primary or logical partition on the Disk Map. - 2.
-Select in the Main menu: Partition > Modify > Make Partition Logical/Primary.
+Call a context menu for the selected object by the right mouse click, then select Make Partition Logical/Primary.

 There are other ways to start up this function, please consult the Interface Overview chapter to know more on the subject.